MachineEditor/mve-docs/trainer/Config-params.md

 - mp_mode:
 	- full - full precision operations (default)
-	- full_t - full precision mode with the use of Tensor cores, reduction in precision with an increase of speed
 	- float16 - same precision as full_t with smaller min and max values,  memory and speed benefits, not compatible with if the model values are less then minimum value of float16 (needs clipgrad it can randomly collapse on a high loss)
 	- bfloat - precision loss memory and speed benefits, has the same min and max values a float but has a lot lesser value density (compatible with full precision)
  ![Number types for training](/assets/images/trainer-taining-number-type.jpg)